arlonproj/arlon/docs/installation.md

 ## Arlon CLI

 Download the CLI for the [latest release](https://github.com/arlonproj/arlon/releases/latest) from GitHub.
-Currently, Linux and MacOS operating systems are supported.
+Currently, Linux and macOS operating systems are supported.
 Uncompress the tarball, rename it as `arlon` and add to your PATH

 Run `arlon verify` to check for prerequisites.